 Fortunately, time is a powerful anesthetic and healer.
 You will learn and grow from this painful relationship and eventually move on with your life.

-Once the exquisite suffering of losing someone you love begins to dull, you will feel like yourself again, and your feelings of despair and longing will begin to fade.
+Once the exquisite suffering of losing a person you love deeply begins to dull, you will feel like yourself again, and your feelings of despair and longing will begin to fade as well.

 So, what can you do to help the healing process so you can get back to your normal, happy self?

 Here’s how to get over someone you love and move on with your life:

 When your significant other breaks up with you, you just want to go crawl in a hole and die.
 It feels like an assault to your very being.